Websockets

 Overview

-instance.
+Binds a custom event to the OnClosed delegate of a WebSocket Proxy instance.
 This event is triggered when the WebSocket connection is closed, either by the client or the server.

 The bound event provides details about the closure, including status code, reason, and whether the connection was cleanly closed.
-This event should be bound before initiating the connection to ensure the event is captured.

 Inputs

-instance you wish to bind the event from.
+Target – The WebSocket Proxy instance you wish to bind the event from.

 Outputs